Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Access Module

-Each \gls{ue} locally decides in which access slots to transmit its payload data by means of an access policy that can explore the model $\hat{f}_k:\theta\DL_r\mapsto\hat{\zeta}\DL_k$ obtained during the \gls{dl} training phase.
-In principle, an access policy would like to satisfy two conditions: i)~maximize the \gls{ul} \gls{snr} received at the \gls{ap} for each \gls{ue}, \emph{i.e.}, improve its probability of access, and ii) reduce the overall probability of collisions, \emph{i.e.}, improve the system throughput.
-To satisfy the first condition, since the \gls{ul} received \gls{snr}~\eqref{eq:access:codebook:minimum-snr-inequality} is proportional to the \gls{ul} channel response, a \gls{ue} would like to transmit its payload data during the access slot associated to its best configuration or reflection angle $\theta\DL_r[n]$.
-To be able to find the best access slots in this sense, each \gls{ue} performs the channel oracle inference step as:

-where $\Hat{\Hat{\zeta}}\UL_{k}[n]\in\mathbb{C}$ is the inferred \gls{ul} channel response for the $n$-th access slot at the \gls{ue}'s side.
-Let $\Hat{\Hat{\boldsymbol{\zeta}}}\DL_{k}\in\mathbb{C}^{N_{\rm ac}}$ denote the collection of inferences from \eqref{eq:access:inference-step}.
-Thus, the \gls{ue} can exploit $\Hat{\Hat{\boldsymbol{\zeta}}}\DL_{k}$ so as to choose to transmit during the access slots that provides him good \gls{ul} received \gls{snr}s.
-To satisfy the second condition, we assume that the \glspl{ue} cannot coordinate among themselves.
-Then, we consider that the best a \gls{ue} can do to avoid collisions is to transmit multiple replicas of its packet inspired by the regular repetition slotted ALOHA \cite{Popovski2020}.
+Based on $\hat{f}_{k}$ obtained in the channel oracle module, each active \gls{ue} can now locally decide in which access slots to transmit its packets by stipulating and following an \emph{access policy}, $\forall k\in\mathcal{K}_a$.
+In principle, an access policy would like to satisfy two conditions: i)~maximize the \gls{ul} \gls{snr} received at the \gls{ap} for each \gls{ue} so as to improve its probability of access, and ii) reduce the overall probability of collisions among \glspl{ue}.
+To satisfy the first condition, since the \gls{ul} received \gls{snr}~\eqref{eq:access:codebook:minimum-snr-inequality} is proportional to the \gls{ul} channel gain $|\zeta\UL_k|^2$, a \gls{ue} would like to transmit a packet during access slots associated to \emph{good} configurations or reflection angle $\theta\UL_r[n]$ in respect to its position.
+Where \emph{goodness} here means high values of channel gains $|{{\zeta}}\UL_{k}[n]|^2$.
+Based on channel reciprocity (see eq. \eqref{eq:system-model:optimal-config}), a \gls{ue} can measure the \textit{goodness of the access slots} by getting: ${\Hat{\zeta}}\UL_{k}[n]=\hat{f}^{*}_k(\theta\UL_r[n]),\,\forall n\in\mc{N}_{\rm ac},$ where ${\Hat{\zeta}}\UL_{k}[n]\in\mathbb{C}$ is the inferred \gls{ul} channel coefficient for the $n$-th access slot at the \gls{ue}'s side.
+We let ${\Hat{\boldsymbol{\zeta}}}\DL_{k}\in\mathbb{C}^{N_{\rm ac}}$ denote the collection of inferences.
+Thus, the \gls{ue} can exploit ${\Hat{\boldsymbol{\zeta}}}\DL_{k}$ so as to choose to transmit during good access slots.
+To satisfy the second condition and since the \glspl{ue} cannot coordinate among themselves, we consider the transmission of multiple replicas of a packet.